Codeinwp/themeisle-companion/readme.txt

 - Services Widget to easily create pricing layouts.

 - Post Grid Widget to easily list your Posts / Products / any other post types in a grid.

+**Why use our custom Beaver Builder addons module:**

+- We offer new widgets to add more value to the content you can create within the Beaver Builder page builder.

+- Pricing Table Widget to easily create pricing layouts.

+- Services Widget to easily create pricing layouts.

+- Post Grid Widget to easily list your Posts / Products / any other post types in a grid.

 **Why use our Template Directory:**